Welcome

 Aircraft approaching runway in front of mountains

-The 55th Wing is the largest wing in Air Combat Command and the second largest in the Air Force.
+The 55th Wing is the host unit of Offutt AFB, the largest wing in Air Combat Command and the second largest in the Air Force.

 Air Force Mission